Simplescraper

 Constrain the generator to one engine and OS. fingerprintOptions filters the Bayesian network down to desktop Chrome on Windows.
 You launch chromium, so a Chrome-on-Windows fingerprint keeps the User-Agent, navigator.platform (Win32), and the WebGL vendor and renderer in the family a real Chromium reports.
 Leaving the generator unconstrained can hand you a Safari or Firefox fingerprint that contradicts the engine you are actually running.

 Create the context with newInjectedContext.
 This helper generates one fingerprint and applies it in two places at once.
 It sets the Playwright context userAgent and viewport from the fingerprint's navigator.userAgent and screen dimensions, sets the accept-language header from the generated headers, and adds an init script that patches navigator, screen, and the WebGL getters before any document loads.
 Playwright cannot change the User-Agent or viewport after a context exists, which is why this runs at context creation.
+It already sets the viewport from the fingerprint, so do not pass a fixed viewport in newContextOptions, which would reintroduce a size that contradicts the claimed device.
+The fingerprint is fixed per context, so every page you open in this context shares it; for a different identity, call newInjectedContext again for a fresh context and close the old one.

 Pin locale and timezoneId yourself. newInjectedContext sets the accept-language header and navigator.languages, but it does not set the Chromium-level locale or timezoneId.
 Without those, Intl.DateTimeFormat().resolvedOptions().timeZone returns the host machine's timezone, often UTC on a server, while your User-Agent and headers claim a US English browser.
 Passing locale: 'en-US' and an America/New_York timezone closes that gap so the language signals and the clock agree.

 Read the values back.
 The page.evaluate block reports the User-Agent, platform, languages, timezone, and viewport the page actually sees.
 Run it once and confirm the platform reads Win32, the timezone reads America/New_York, and the languages lead with en-US.
 If any value still describes the host machine, the spoof is not complete for that signal.
+A matching fingerprint is only the passive half: it does not change request timing, mouse paths, or the absence of human interaction, which behavioral detectors weigh separately, so pair it with human-like input and pacing (see How to add human-like delays and mouse movement in Puppeteer).

 Use this when